dymensionxyz/ethermint/x/evm/spec/10_virtual_frontier_contract.md

 Virtual Frontier Contract is
 - A new type of smart contract in Ethermint fork version of Dymension.
 - A contract that can be interacted directly via Metamask or other Ethereum wallets.
-- A contract that is virtualized and does not exist on the blockchain.
 - Open ways to interact with Cosmos blockchain business logic via MM or other Ethereum wallets.

 Sub-types: